 In 2017, we conducted a Phase 1 PK and PD clinical trial to assess two different doses of add-back therapy in patients receiving 100 mg and 200 mg doses of linzagolix over six weeks.
-The results of this clinical trial, which we announced in June 2017, supported our add-back therapy dose (1mg E2 / 0.5mg NETA) and linzagolix doses being utilized in the PRIMROSE clinical trials, which we are planning to utilize solely with the 200 mg dose in our Phase 3 endometriosis clinical trials that we are planning to start in the first quarter of 2019.
-In addition, in 2016, we completed a Phase 1 trial to assess the impact of linzagolix on CYP3A4 induction, which is responsible for most metabolism of add-back back therapy.
-In this trial, we observed no relevant CYP3A4 induction, which we believe suggests that linzagolix will not interfere with add-back therapy.
+The results of this clinical trial, which we announced in June 2017, supported our add-back therapy dose (1mg E2 / 0.5mg NETA) and linzagolix doses being utilized our clinical trials.
+We are planning to utilize solely the 200 mg dose in our Phase 3 endometriosis clinical trials that we started in May 2019.

-In 2018, we completed a drug-drug interaction study for the organic anion-transporting polypeptide (OATP) 1B1 and OAT-P1B3, which demonstrated that clinically relevant drug interactions between linzagolix and OATP1B1 / OATP1B3 inhibitors are not to be expected.
+In 2018, we completed a drug-drug interaction study for the organic anion-transporting polypeptide (OATP) 1B1 and OATP1B3, which demonstrated that clinically relevant drug interactions between linzagolix and OATP1B1 / OATP1B3 inhibitors are not to be expected.